The curious island that ‘changes country’ twice a year

 Rugs and paintings were commissioned.
 Diego Velázquez, court painter to Philip IV and author of the masterpiece The girls (a portrait of Margarita Teresa, another daughter of King Philip, with her bridesmaids), was charged with organizing much of the festivities.

 Pheasant Island turned out to be so symbolic as a metaphor for peace that the two countries decided that custody of the territory would be jointly owned.
-Spain would be responsible for it between February 1 and July 31, and France would take charge for the remaining six months of each year.
+Spain would be responsible for it between February 1 and July 31, and France would assume command for the remaining six months of each year.

 At that moment, the smallest condominium in the world appeared.